FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

-One thing that was immediately clear to me from the very beginning is that max-attack White Herb Incineroar felt like a **cheat code** for Trick Room modes.
-Having a **physical attacker** that **cannot be burned** and also gets to **shrug off one stack of Intimidate** goes a really, really long way. **White Herb** also serves the purpose of purging the Defense drop that he naturally incurs from Close Combat.
+One thing that was immediately clear to me from the very beginning is that max-Attack White Herb Incineroar felt like a **cheat code** for Trick Room modes.
+Having a **physical attacker** that **cannot be burned** and also gets to **shrug off one stack of Intimidate** goes a really, really long way. **White Herb** also serves the purpose of purging the Defense drop that he naturally incurs from **Close Combat**.
 Also, this guy gets Close Combat!
 Tyranitars never see it coming.

 This guy checks a lot of things, namely Ceruledge and Basculegion, though unlike the first iteration of the team, he is no longer the *only* check to these guys, so some times it's perfectly alright to let him fall after getting a Fake Out off to improve your board position.

 If you wanted to tweak the build a little bit, I think there's an argument to be made for **swapping out the White Herb for a Life Orb**.
 While the presence of Farigiraf on your team will very frequently encourage your opponent to bring an Incineroar of their own, it doesn't happen all the time.
-In games where you do *not* need to dispel a rival Intimidate, the Life Orb would just give you that much more power in your punches.
+In games where you do *not* need to dispel a rival Intimidate, the Life Orb would give you a fair bit more power in your punches.
 I haven't run the numbers, but I could easily see that being signifigant.

 ### Offensive Calcs To Know
 `32+ Atk Incineroar Close Combat vs. 32 HP  / 0 Def Mega Tyranitar: 196-232 (94.6 - 112%) -- 68.75% chance to OHKO`